charmm

 1231 !NATOM 1 U 1 MET N NH3 -0.300000 14.0070 0 2 U 1 MET HT1 HC 0.330000 1.0080 0 3 U 1 MET HT2 HC 0.330000 1.0080 0 4 U 1 MET HT3 HC 0.330000 1.0080 0 5 U 1 MET CA CT1 0.210000 12.0110 0 6 U 1 MET HA HB 0.100000 1.0080 0 7 U 1 MET CB CT2 -0.180000 12.0110 0

-Key Sections of this file:
+Key Sections of a PSF File

 1. Title Section: Contains annotation information of the PSF file, such as generation method, topology file path, and so on.